Event Handling and SocketContext Reference

 When to use it

-- To answer client callbacks when
+- To respond to client callbacks when

 has_ack()istrue.